whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

 #### Black Sun Orders

 I have a spy who I need inserted into the Orc army, but he tends to cause, distrust, among humans.
+He is a goblin named is Harwik Greenskin.
 Get him to Northport and make sure he is safe until the city is empty, then he'll do his part when the Orc army gets there. -Kyman Hexhammer

 #### Illustrious Guild of Merchants and Fine Artisans Orders